orbcode/orbuculum/README.md

      be in use for this to make sense.
 If you call the GenericsConfigureTracing routine above with the ITM Channel set to 0 then the TPIU will be bypassed.

+ `-l [port]`: Set listening port for the incoming connections from clients.

   `-n`: Enforce sync requirement for ITM (i.e. ITM needs to issue syncs)

   `-o [width]`: Use the custom (ice40 FPGA) based interface (if compiled with support) at specified port width.
 Current fpga supports 1, 2 and 4 bit parallel operation.